shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 After you made sure that the entries are selected, you can create the `Shopware.window.Progress` component by calling `Ext.create()`.

-To add your tasks that should be run, you have to provide an array of tasks as `tasks` property in the `configure()` method.
-To give you an example of how it works, the code above shows you a task to deactivate the selected products.
-A task is consists of the following properties:
+To add your tasks that should run, you have to provide an array of tasks as `tasks` property in the `configure()` method.
+To give you an example of how this works, the code above shows you a task to deactivate the selected products.
+A task consists of the following properties:

 * **event**
-The event gets fired every time as the batch process iterates through the data set.
+The event gets fired on every iterator step through the data set.
 You'll get the current entry as parameter.
 * **data**
 The data set which should be processed.
 * **text**